inviwo/inviwo.github.io/pages/manual/wip-building.md

 ## Tools

 ### Git
-You will need a git client to acquire the source code.
-We strongly recommend using a graphical client.
-Although a command line client  will also work.
+You will need a git client to acquire the source code, and while we strongly recommend using a graphical client, a command line client will work as well.
 * [Fork](https://fork.dev)
 * [GitKraken](https://www.gitkraken.com/)
 * [git bash](https://gitforwindows.org/)